Posted in 2020-2029, Film Review

 Director: Sam Mendes

 Two young English soldiers, Privates Blake (Charles-Chapman) and Schofield (MacKay) are given an extremely perilous mission by their commanding officer.
-Intel has been received that one of their battalions is about to walk into a deadly enemy trap that would annihilate the battalion, and Blake’s brother is among their ranks.
+They have received intel that one of their battalions is about to walk into a deadly enemy trap that would annihilate the battalion, and Blake’s brother is among their ranks.
 Setting off on a seemingly impossible mission, these two young soldiers must venture behind enemy lines and deliver the message calling off the attack, in order to prevent the massacre of his brother’s battalion.

 With the flawless acting in front of the camera, the work done behind the camera is equally sublime.
-In the build up to the film’s release, there was considerable promotion of the one shot method that Sam Mendes utilises to tell this story.
-While this could be a seen as a gimmick, its use here is tremendously effective to fully immerse the audience in this setting, which is likely to be in no small part down to Roger Deakins.
+In the build-up to the film’s release, there was considerable promotion of the one-shot method that Sam Mendes utilises to tell this story.
+While this could be seen as a gimmick, its use here is tremendously effective to fully immerse the audience in this setting, which is likely to be in no small part down to Roger Deakins.
 After finally grabbing that long overdue Oscar, Deakins continues to be at the peak of his powers as a cinematographer.
-While Blade Runner 2049 showed him at his visual best, the work that he does in making the continuous tracking shot to be such an effective method of story-telling for this mission proves once again that in terms of cinematographers working today, he is almost second to none.
+While Blade Runner 2049 showed him at his visual best, the work that he does in making the continuous tracking shot such an effective method of story-telling for this mission proves once again that in terms of cinematographers working today, he is almost second to none.

 Posted in 2010-2019, Film Review, London Film Festival 2019